splunk/public-o11y-docs/incident-intelligence/create-manage-on-call-schedules/reassign-shift.rst

 .. meta::
    :description: Steps to reassign a full on-call shift or parts of a shift.

-You can reassign full or partial on-call shifts to other team members if you are unable to be on-call.
+You can reassign full or partial on-call shifts to other team members if you are unable to be on call.
 Alternatively, you can also take a current or future shift from someone.
 This is helpful if the current on-call responder is unable to reassign the shift themselves, for example during an emergency.

 There are two ways to reassign shifts, depending on what page you are viewing in Incident Intelligence: